Is Your Financial Data Integration Strategy Hurting the Business?

 “Pre-built, no-code integrations are very influential as they demand little to no resources from the client.
 It places the data you need in the right areas of your business processes.
 Salesforce and Netsuite have to be the most effective currently due to the ease of implementation.”

 Salesforce offers plenty of customization from a financial data integration perspective.
-There’s a financial analytics feature that can be connected with your CRM data to let sales, marketing and finance teams build a full picture of customers and prospects.
+There’s financial analytics feature that can be connected with your CRM data to let sales, marketing and finance teams build a full picture of customers and prospects.

 There’s also the impact of fraud to think about with financial data.
 The finance sector is the second most vulnerable industry in America when it comes to data breaches.
 And the average cost of one data breach in an organization is $4 billion.